Christianq010/vagrant-box-Intro-to-relational-DB/README.md

 ==============================================

 ## Description

+This repository contains Web applications that queries a database and then dynamically generates complete web pages and API endpoints.
-A few projects are set up to use a virtual machine - Vagrant (VM) to run an SQL database server.
+These projects are set up to use a virtual machine - Vagrant (VM) to run our database server.

-We need to be able to successfully run the virtual machine in order to use view our projects.
+We need to be able to successfully run the virtual machine in order to view our projects.

 The VM is a Linux server system that runs on top of your own computer.
 * We can share files easily between our computer and the VM.